TineClaeys/Eubic_Dev_hackathon_2025/supplement_parser_src/README.md

+### File input
+Supplement parser is able to open and extract tables from .tsv, .csv, .docx, .xlsx, .xls and .txt files.

 ### Entity names
 We have created a dictionary of established entity names and their possible synonyms which may appear in literature.